jolness1/shell-auto-ASPM/README.md

 ## Frequently Asked Questions

 ### **Q: Why not just use [AutoASPM](https://github.com/notthebee/AutoASPM) from Wolfgang?**
-**A: I _try_ to avoid unneccesary packages.
+**A: There is nothing wrong with the python `autoaspm` script but I _try_ to avoid unneccesary packages.
 I am fine with essentials but having to install python when this is achievable via shell scripting is something I wanted to avoid.**

 ### **Q: Do I have to run this after every reboot?**
 **A: Yes, ASPM changes are runtime-only and reset on reboot.**